The Cascade Identity: 2SLS as a Policy Parameter in Capacity-Constrained Settings: The Cascade Identity

-To build intuition for the general result, consider the benchmark case where treatment effects are homogeneous: every individual gains $\Delta_j = Y(j) - Y(0)$ from enrolling in program~$j$, regardless of type.
-What happens when program~$k$ expands by one slot?
+Under homogeneous treatment effects, every individual gains $\Delta_j = Y(j) - Y(0)$ from enrolling in program~$j$, regardless of type.
+Since the average treatment effect and the marginal policy effect coincide when effects are constant, the homogeneous case provides a useful benchmark for interpreting the cascade identity.

-The new entrant to program~$k$ may have come from another program~$j$.
+Consider expanding program~$k$ by one slot.
+The new entrant may have come from another program~$j$.
 Her net gain is $\Delta_k - \Delta_j$: she gains $\Delta_k$ from entering~$k$ but loses $\Delta_j$ from leaving~$j$.
 Her vacated seat in~$j$ is filled by the next person on~$j$'s ranking list, who may in turn have come from program~$m$, gaining $\Delta_j - \Delta_m$.
 This person's departure from~$m$ is again filled from~$m$'s ranking list, and so on.
 The cascade terminates when a seat is filled by someone from the outside option, who gains $\Delta_\ell$ for whatever program~$\ell$ she enters.

 Under homogeneity, the intermediate terms telescope.
 Summing along the chain: